UCLA TFT AND SWAROVSKI PARTNER TO CREATE THE FEATURE DOCUMENTARY 'WATERSCHOOL'

 Following the film's premiere at Sundance, Swarovski presented the film during the World Economic Forum Annual Meeting in Davos, Switzerland, followed by a panel discussion about empowering the next generation to conserve the world’s most precious resource.
 CNBC host Tania Bryer moderated the panel discussion with Nadja Swarovski and Schwartz, as well as Paul Polman, CEO of Unilever and co-chair of WE Charity; Mark Tercek, president and CEO of the Nature Conservancy; and Lucineide Pinheiro, founder and director of IMEA (Instituto Mureru Eco Amazonia).

 Waterschool shines a light on one of the greatest issues facing mankind: safeguarding the continuing supply of fresh water.
-The documentary follows the experiences of several young female students who live along six of the world’s major rivers – the Amazon, Mississippi, Danube, Nile, Ganges and Yangtze – and celebrates the work of Swarovski Waterschool, a community investment program set up in 2000 that has reached almost half a million young people through 2,400 schools worldwide.
+The documentary follows the experiences of six girls and young women who live along six of the world’s major rivers – the Amazon, Mississippi, Danube, Nile, Ganges and Yangtze – and celebrates the work of Swarovski Waterschool, a community investment program set up in 2000 that has reached almost half a million young people through 2,400 schools worldwide.

 To make Waterschool, a team of seven UCLA TFT graduate filmmaking students travelled across five continents to capture the moving stories of these young girls, giving voice to the generation for whom the preservation of clean water is most pressing.
 Vivid, lyrical and often poignant, the film is a reminder of the power of education – with the support of the business community – to transform lives and tackle the world’s pressing environmental issues.
 The students oversaw all areas of production including directing, producing, editing, cinematography and sound.
 Emmy-winning composer Alex Wurman created the film's score.